EMP White LogoErin Morrison Photography Logo

 If you want to have an unplugged wedding, we suggest you consider these tips and ideas for pulling it off.
 Your guests will really appreciate knowing in advance that they can disconnect from their phones.
 It will give them time to prepare themselves for the occasion.

-Include Announcement in Invitation
+Include an Announcement in the Invitation

-If you haven’t sent out your wedding invitations yet, now is a great time to express that your wedding ceremony will be device free.
+If you haven’t sent out your wedding invitations yet, now is a great time to express that your wedding ceremony will be device-free.
 Include an insert card in your invitations that states that you are having an unplugged wedding.
 It’s an eloquent way of letting people know about the guidelines for your event.
 Your guests will really appreciate knowing that they will be disconnected from their phones during your wedding in advance.
 It will give them time to prepare themselves psychologically for the occasion.

 Include Announcement on Wedding Website